 Brother Daniel E. Skala, C.F.X., Ph.D. became the fifth headmaster of Xaverian Brothers High School in 1991.
 Brother Daniel holds a Ph.D. from Boston College in Educational Leadership.
 He also holds undergraduate and graduate degrees in English.

-His tenure at Xaverian is marked by exceptional innovation, achievement and growth.
-As Headmaster, Brother Daniel has been committed to excellence in all areas of school life with a renewed emphasis on Xaverian's unique mission, rooted in the tradition of the Congregation of the Xaverian Brothers.
-Major construction and renovation of facilities as well as investments in the school's academic, athletic, fine and performing arts, campus ministry programs and Francis Xavier Division for seventh and eighth grade students have helped Xaverian earn a reputation as a premier Catholic school for boys.
+His tenure at Xaverian is marked by exceptional innovation, achievement, and growth.
+As Headmaster, Brother Daniel is committed to excellence in all areas of school life with emphasis on Xaverian's unique mission, rooted in the tradition of the Congregation of the Xaverian Brothers.
+Major construction and renovation of facilities as well as investments in the school's academic, athletic, fine and performing arts, campus ministry programs, and Francis Xavier Division for seventh and eighth grade students have helped Xaverian earn a reputation as a premier Catholic school for boys.